 Setting Description Factory Default MAC address When Specific is selected for the SMAC filter, you can enter a specific source MAC address.
-The legal format is xx-xx-xx-xx-xx-xx-xx-xx-xx-xx-xx-xx-xx- 00-00-00- 00-00-01
+The legal format is xx-xx-xx-xx-xx-xx-xx-xx or xx.xx.xx.xx.xx or xxxxxxxxxxx (x is a hexadecimal digit).
+A frame that hits this ACE matches this SMAC value.
+00-00-00- 00-00-01